epfl-ada/ada-2024-project-c1n3mada/README.md

 **Movie 5: Waves** 🌊 <br>
 How much is a movie’s box office revenue influenced by its release timing and duration? <br>
 This film provides insights into the influence of a movie’s release season on its success.
 It also examines the impact of the movie’s runtime for each season individually and breaks down these factors by genre.

+**Movie 6: Treasure** 💰 <br>
+How does a movie’s budget relate to its box office revenue? <br>
+This film delves into the relationship between a movie's budget and its box office revenue.
+It examines the Return on investment (ROI) and analyses how this relationship varies across different genres.

 ## Proposed additional datasets